alumina-lang/alumina/MISSING.md

   - IMO it should be mostly OK, modulo a few gaps:
     - ABI awareness.
 Not sure how much of this LLVM gives you
     - Copying and passing structs by value needs to be explicit
-    - Expressions need to be flattened into SSA form (should be easy enough)
+    - Expressions need to be flattened into SSA form
+      - This should be easy enough, with two caveats which C handles for us today:
+          - order of evaluation needs to be exactly preserved.
+          - || and && need to short circuit
     - Type casts need to be explicit
     - Spaghetti gotos need to be converted to LLVM basic blocks
 - Clean up `mono`.
 It's a mess.